 Our girls consistently achieve high results in the HSC—strong evidence of Ascham’s high quality of teaching and commitment to excellence.

-Girls achieved marks of 70% or above in 520 out of the 531 examinations.
+Girls achieved marks of 70% or above in 616 out of the 629 examinations.

 More than 50% of our students scored an ATAR above 90.

-While acknowledging that the entire 2018 cohort achieved well above the State average and deserves acclaim for their achievements we are also very pleased to report outstanding individual results:
+While acknowledging that the entire 2019 cohort achieved well above the State average and deserves acclaim for their achievements we are also very pleased to report outstanding individual results:

-In 14 of these courses our lowest exam mark was equal to, or higher than, the average State exam mark.
-This includes subjects with varied candidatures such as English Standard, English Extension 1, English and Mathematics Extension 2, Modern History and History extension, Geography, all French courses, German Extension, Chinese Continuers, Drama, Music 1 and Music 2.
+Ascham students were enrolled in 28 different courses.
+In 11 of these courses our lowest exam mark was equal to, or higher than, the average state exam mark.
+This achievement includes subjects with varied candidatures such as English Standard, English Extension 2, Physics, all History courses, French Extension, Drama, Music 1 and Music 2.